-CMP’s New England Clean Energy Connect project would supply hydroelectricity from the Canadian border to Massachusetts via a 145-mile corridor, 53 miles of which are through areas in western Maine that would require building the transmission infrastructure.
+CMP’s New England Clean Energy Connect, or NECEC, project would supply hydroelectricity from the Canadian border to Massachusetts via a 145-mile corridor, 53 miles of which are through areas in western Maine that would require building the transmission infrastructure.

 The CMP project continues to draw criticism from opponents, who claim it will interfere with Maine’s natural resources and not provide benefits to Mainers.